Mostowfi ol-Mamalek: European travel and the creation of the Society for Humanity

 After a series of disagreements with the newly instated Mozaffar ad-Din Shah, Mostowfi al-Mamalek travelled to Paris from 1900 to 1907.
 During this period he visited many European countries and observed their systems of government.
 During his trips to Europe, Mozaffar ad-Din Shah gave him multiple invitations to return to Iran, however he declined.
-In the year 1907, after the Persian Constitutional Revolution and the death of Mozaffar ad-Din Shah, Mostowfi al-Mamalek returned to Iran accompanied by Ali Asghar Khan, who had just been appointed Prime Minister of Iran by Mohammad Ali Shah.
+In the year 1907, after the Persian Constitutional Revolution and the death of Mozaffar ad-Din Shah, Mostowfi al-Mamalek returned to Iran accompanied by Ali Asghar Khan, who had just been appointed Prime Minister of Iran by Mohammad Ali Shah Qajar.

 Soon after his return he set up a humanitarian society called the Society for Humanity, Jameeyate Ensaniat, with Mohammad Mosaddegh as his deputy.
 The society met regularly at Mostowfi's residence and eventually became part of the inter-society confederation, with Mossadegh as their permanent representative.